zenika-open-source/oss.zenika.com/content/white-paper/preparing-your-project-being-open-sourced/index.md

 A CONTRIBUTING.md file, in your open source repository or site, provides potential project contributors with a short guide to how they can help with your project or study group.
 It is convention to capitalize the word "contributing" as the file title, and to save it as a resource in markdown (hence the extension .md). -- [Mozilla Science Lab](https://mozillascience.github.io/working-open-workshop/contributing/)

-Earlier we talked about The open source contributor funnel in our readme, we provided documentation to help _users_ installing and using your project, we will now focus on _contributors_.
-The contributing guide is designed to give instructions to everybody that want to participate to your project.
+Earlier we talked about "The open source contributor funnel" in our readme, we provided documentation to help _users_ installing and using your project, we will now focus on _contributors_.
+The contributing guide is designed to give instructions to everybody that wants to participate to your project.

 Most of the time contributions are made by users because they encounter an issue using your project.
 It's nice to have instructions on how to report a bug or suggest a new feature.

-If you want code contributors you need to provide all details on how to set up the project's development environment and how to submit a contribution.
+If you want code contributors you need to provide all the details on how to set up the project's development environment and how to submit a contribution.
 [Mocha's contributing guide](https://github.com/mochajs/mocha/blob/master/.github/CONTRIBUTING.md#shoe-contributing-code-step-by-step) is a good example of step by step instructions to get your contribution merged.

 The contributing guide is also the right place to describe coding styles.
 You can enforce good practices such as testing or conventions like in the [Immutadot's contributing guide](https://github.com/zenika-open-source/immutadot/blob/master/.github/CONTRIBUTING.md#tests-and-code-style-policeman).

-If your project is on GitHub, this file will be [automatically linked](https://help.github.com/en/articles/setting-guidelines-for-repository-contributors) when a contributor open an issue or create a pull request.
+If your project is on GitHub, this file will be [automatically linked](https://help.github.com/en/articles/setting-guidelines-for-repository-contributors) when a contributor opens an issue or creates a pull request.

 ## Code of conduct

 Having a CODE_OF_CONDUCT.md in your public repository lets potential _contributors_ know in advance how they can expect to be treated by the community and _maintainers_. -- [Michael Jolley](https://dev.to/michaeljolley/using-a-contributing-codeofconduct-to-assist-others-in-contributing-to-public-repositories-1l90)

-The code of conduct of your project is a document that protects every participants.
+The code of conduct of your project is a document that protects every participant.
 It helps creating a welcoming community.

 A good addition to your code of conduct is an explanation about how you plan to enforce it.
 It's important to show that you take it seriously so everybody knows what action will be taken in case of a code of conduct violation.